 In matters involving both child custody and suspected child abuse or neglect, a Family Court Judge or a Circuit Judge must report suspected child abuse or neglect to the DHHR as mandatory reporters.
 Upon completion of the Initial Assessment, a copy of the report will be sent by the worker to the Family Court Judge or Circuit Court Judge, with a copy to the Prosecuting Attorney.
 W. Va.
-Code §49-2-802(c)(6) states, "when any matter regarding child custody is pending, the Circuit Court or Family Court judge may refer allegations of child abuse and neglect to the local child protective service for investigation of the allegations as defined by this chapter and require the local child protective service to submit a written report of the investigation to the referring Circuit Court or Family Court judge."
+Code §49-2-802(c)(6) states, "when any matter regarding child custody is pending, the Circuit Court or Family Court judge may refer allegations of child abuse and neglect to the local child protective service for investigation of the allegations as defined by this chapter and require the local child protective service to submit a written report of the investigation to the referring Circuit Court or Family Court judge within the time frames set forth by the Circuit Court or Family Court judge."